Sponsored by Wholesale Warranties

 Even more, based on your specific contract, you might be eligible to use additional benefits even if repairs are going to your manufacturer policy.
 Again, this will vary based on where you buy the contract, but providers like Wholesale Warranties include additional benefits in their contracts, such as RV Roadside Assistance, Tire and Wheel Protection and RV Tech Assistance.

-The manufacturer may be your first line of defense while their coverage is in place, but those warranties are not designed to help you out with situations such as blown tires, towing needs, lockout services, and more.
-If you secure your RV extended warranty right away, you can utilize these services should you need them at any time during your policy term.
+The manufacturer may be your first line of defense while their coverage is in place.
+But those warranties are not designed to help you out with situations like blown tires, towing needs, lockout services, and more.
+Secure your RV extended warranty right away.
+Then you can utilize these services should you need them at any time during your policy term.

 View this post on Instagram

 So, should you wait to purchase RV protection?
-That’s a call you’ll have to make, but you should make that choice knowing how it may affect the price and term of your extended RV warranty.
-Click here to get a quote for coverage from Wholesale Warranties, and learn more about your coverage option today!
+That’s a call you’ll have to make.
+But you should make that choice knowing how it may affect the price and term of your extended RV warranty.
+Click here to get a quote for coverage from Wholesale Warranties.
+Learn more about your coverage option today!

 At RV LIFE, we build tools that make camping simple.
 We run a network of websites and services that help RVers get the most out of their adventures.